Capital punishment in Japan: Execution

 The execution chamber in Tokyo Detention House simulated with 3D graphics.

 When someone convicted of a capital crime is to be executed in Japan, the execution warrant is signed by the Minister of Justice, after internal consultations within the justice ministry.
 As of 2007, according to a BBC report of statements in Japanese media, men condemned are kept in 'toilet-sized cells'.
 Once the final approval for execution is signed, it takes place within five business days.
 (By statute, the execution cannot take place on a Saturday or Sunday, but also not on a national holiday or between 31 December and 2 January.)

 Executions reported in December 2007 were performed by hanging; the condemned were not told "that they are to be hanged until the last possible minute".
 As of 2008, the method of hanging was reported to be by "long drop".

 Executions carried out by hanging take place in an execution chamber within the detention center.
 When the death warrant has been signed, the condemned prisoner is informed on the morning of their execution.
 Some report that the condemned is given a choice of a last meal, others reporting (as of 2007) that at the time the condemned last eats, they do not know that the meal will be their last.
 Chris Hogg of the BBC reports Amnesty International's perspective—which combines description and interpretation regarding conditions and foreknowledge—that condemned live under a "harsh regime and in solitary confinement with the ever-present fear of execution.
 They never know if each day will be their last."
-Hogg also expresses the view that, as of 2007, per the United Nations Human Rights Committee's International Convenants, this "failure to give advanced notice... is incompatible with articles 2, 7 and 10 of [that agency's convenant] on Civil and Human Rights...".
+Hogg also expresses the view that, as of 2007, per the United Nations Human Rights Committee's International Convenants, this "failure to give advanced notice... is incompatible with articles 2, 7 and 10 of [that agency's convenant] on Civil and Political Rights...".

 As of 2007, neither the prisoner's family nor the general public (nor, by inference, the condemned's legal representation) are informed before the execution has taken place.
 Until the 1970s, execution dates in Japan were announced to the condemned before the execution; however, cases of death row suicides before execution led to a change, with communication coming to 1-2 hours before execution.
 From about 1998 until 2007, Japan's Ministry of Justice only released the number of inmates executed on a given day; before then, a total was released annually with the Ministry not "confirm[ing] that executions had been carried out".
 As of December 2007, inmates' names were being announced on the day of execution.